 So the State started the process of buying the property, and in 1971 local residents established the Maurice River Historical Society to look after the lighthouse.
 BUT, before negotiations with the State wrapped up, the lighthouse caught on fire.
 Eventually, in 2017, the restoration was finally complete.

 Area: 4 acres

 It’s the second oldest standing lighthouse in New Jersey.
 What’s the oldest?
 Sandy Hook Lighthouse - built around 1764.

 The East Point Lighthouse is listed in the National Register of Historic Places ... as the Maurice River Lighthouse.

 What’s there to do?

 You're there for the scenery folks, and it's beautiful.
 In addition to the lighthouse, you’re likely to see sea birds like ospreys on the marshes approaching the lighthouse.
-Unfortunately, you can't go into the lighthouse right now - it's currently.
+Unfortunately, you can't go into the lighthouse right now - it's currently closed.
 Not because of the pandemic, but due to a labor dispute with the State.
 Still, it’s worth a visit just for the view.

 Fees: No fees to walk around the lighthouse, but there is a donation box.